mojaloop/ml-perf-characterization/20230727/s11-1690488145504/README.md

-# Scenario 11 - ALS Baseline with Sims, Disabled JSON.stringify.
-ALS v14.2.3 + 4x k6 VUs
+# Scenario 11 - FSPIOP Discovery GET Parties with ALS + Sims + JSON.Stringify fix - ALS:v14.2.3, scale:1, k6vu:4

 The End-to-end operation from the K6 test-runner included the following HTTP operations for each *iteration*: